This Project: Research for the Fediverse

 Liberating Basel Link to heading

-A fourth subproject involves setting up a local digital clubhouse, an instance, in Basel, aiming to offer anyone in Basel an entrance into the Fediverse.
-This clubhouse, basel punk social, exploits the locality that is unique for the Fediverse as a virtue, so that people quickly encounter other people they know.
-The pioneers joining basel.social will get a voice in an iterative process of making this an ever more fun and inclusive place.
+A third sub-project involves setting up a local digital clubhouse, an instance, in Basel, aiming to offer an entrance into the Fediverse for everyone feeling punk in Basel.
+This clubhouse, basel punk social1, exploits the locality that is unique for the Fediverse as a virtue, so that people quickly encounter other people they know.
+Indeed, similar local communities have shown successful, including toot.wales and tyrol.social.